Code-Institute-Submissions/lockdown-kitchen-ms3/README.md

 #### Send feedback

 - in the footer the user can find a feedback form which allows them to send their bug report, so I can fix them as fast as possible.
+- to get the feedback I used EmailJS.
 - after submitting the feedback, they get an success or an error message depending on the successfulness of the action.
 - messages are set with timeOut.